bek0s/gbkfit/docs/source/install.rst

    export GBKFIT_BUILD_CUDA=1

 .. attention::
-   Support for CUDA GPUs is not working yet.
+   Support for CUDA GPUs is not fully functional yet.
 Do not enable it.

 To compile and install your local copy of GBKFIT, run: